fivetran/dbt_asana/README.md

 - At least one Fivetran Asana connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, or **PostgreSQL** destination.
-Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Step 2: Install the package
-Include the following asana_source package version in your `packages.yml` file.
+Include the following asana package version in your `packages.yml` file.
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: